Dakabin State High School

 Dakabin State High School is a large secondary school located at Dakabin, a suburb of Brisbane, Queensland, Australia.
-Dakabin is a co-educational school with approximately 5’000students enrolling every year.
+Dakabin is a co-educational school with approximately 1,100 students enrolling every year.

-Social climate
+School Structures

 Dakabin is divided into six-year levels, with 3 levels of schooling.
 Junior, Middle & Senior each having a Deputy Principal and Year Coordinator.
 On a weekly basis, each year level gathers on an assembly to discuss important issues of the week and upcoming events.
-The staff team of Dakabin comprises a Principal, three Deputy Principals, a Head of Special Education, eleven Heads of Department, seventy-one Teachers, a Business Services Manager, four Administration Officers, two Schools Officers, cleaning staff and an agricultural assistant.
+The staff team of Dakabin comprises a Principal, three Deputy Principals, a Head of Special Education, fourteen Heads of Department, 70+ Teachers, Administration officers, cleaning staff and an agricultural assistant.

-Students are also able to access a team of support services including a Guidance Officer, School Based Police Officer, School Nurse, Youth Worker, Indigenous Liaison Officer, School Chaplain, a Youth Support Coordinator, and a Referral Room Coordinator.
+Students are also able to access a team of support services including a Guidance Officer, School Based Police Officer, School Nurse, Youth Worker, Indigenous Liaison Officer, School Chaplain, a Youth Support Coordinator, General Practitioner and a Referral Room Coordinator.

 Campus

 The large school contains many single-level buildings.
 Each building is purpose-built to accommodate for the curriculum offered.
 Additionally, the school offers a large multi-purpose Hall, which can allow for upwards of 600 people during presentations.
 The Hall also allows for three Volleyball courts, indoor Cricket, Basketball and Rock Climbing.

+Each classroom contains whiteboards and projection equipment.
+The school has a large set of laptop computers which are used by students when needed throughout the day.

+Each building is surrounded by large open spaces which students can use during lunch breaks, or before school.
+They are surrounded by extensive native vegetation, which attracts native fauna such as Koalas to the campus.

 In 2009, the Hall was extended to accommodate for a new entrance way.

-There are nine computer labs on the Campus, all of which comprise at least twenty computers that are no more than two years old; interactive whiteboards and projection equipment.
-A majority of the classrooms provide computer access and all of the classrooms in two of the teaching blocks have interactive whiteboards and/or extensive projection equipment.

 By 2010, a new $2 million science building will be completed.
 This building will offer two new teaching labs and a computer room.

-Each of these buildings is surrounded by extensive native vegetation, which attracts native fauna such as Koalas to the campus.
-There is a large farm which occupies a large proportion of the campus and also accommodates a dam, which provides water to the farm.

-Curriculum

-The school offers a broad range of junior and senior subject to the students.
-In years 7 & 8 it is compulsory for the students to study all of the junior subjects offered.
-However, in years 9, 10, 11 and 12 the students are able to select for themselves.

-Some of the subjects offered to both junior and senior students include: